 Step 2 – Charging the battery

 Once you unbox the Ring doorbell, you will notice that you have a charging cable.
-Using the charging cable, plug your device into charging.
+Using the charging cable, plug your device into the charging.

 You should see a red light and a green light to indicate the battery is charging with your battery plugged in.
 Charging may take four to six hours, so wait patiently and do not try to speed up the process.
 Once the battery is fully charged, the red light will turn off, and you’ll get the green light on the battery device, which literally means a green sign to go through with the installation of the device.